somyajain1712/Hotel_Booking_Analysis/README.md

 ## Steps to load the data into Hive

 1. Used wget command to load the data into hive
 2. Removed header from the data by using
-    `put`
+    `tail -n 119389 hotel_bookings.csv > hotel_booking.csv`
+3. Loaded the file into HDFS using
+    `hdfs dfs -put hotel_booking.csv`
+4. Created Schema into Hive
+5. Created partioning on is_canceled, year and month
+6. Inserted the data into Hive